isomerpages/ogp-ogp2/index.md

       alt: Image alt text
   - infopic:
       title: An open work culture
-      description: We push for change by giving the team the autonomy to decide how to maximise impact.
-Frameworks for all important matters are also transparent to the team.
+      description: "We push for change by giving the team the autonomy to decide how to maximise impact.
+Frameworks for all important matters are also shared transparently. "
       button: Learn more
       url: https://www.open.gov.sg/aboutus/
       image: /images/openculture.png